 Human Resources Specialist

-Human resources specialists manage the recruitment, interviewing, and placement of employees.
+Human resources specialists manage the recruitment, interviewing, placement, and retention of employees.
 In addition, they often perform tasks related to employee relations, compensation and benefits, and training.
 PayScale reports that as of May 2020, the starting salary for an HR specialist was $36,000, with a median average annual salary of $49,495.

 Market Research Analyst

 Market research analysts evaluate market conditions to determine the sales potential of a product or service.
-This role is not industry-specific, which allows for fairly consistent employment in varying economic conditions.
+This role is not industry-specific, which enables fairly consistent employment in varying economic conditions.
 Market research analysts consult with clients about what products are in demand, who will buy them, and at what price.
-May 2020 data from PayScale indicates the starting salary for professionals in the field was $40,000, with a median annual wage for market research analysts was $63,230 in May 2017.
+May 2020 data from PayScale indicates the starting salary for professionals in the field was $40,000, with a median annual wage of $53,514.

 Real Estate Appraiser

-Real estate appraisers assign a value estimate on land and buildings usually before they are sold, mortgaged, taxed, insured, or developed.
-They spend most of their time in the field, visiting properties, rather than in an office setting.
+Real estate appraisers assign a value estimate on land and buildings, typically before they are developed, sold, taxed, mortgaged, or insured.
+They spend most of their time in the field visiting properties, rather than working in an office setting.
 As reported by PayScale, the starting wage as of May 2020 for real estate appraisers was $37,000, with a median annual wage of $60,350.

 Most loan officers are employed by commercial banks, credit unions, mortgage companies, and financial institutions.
 They evaluate, authorize, or recommend the approval of residential and commercial loan applications.
 PayScale reports that as of May 2020, the starting salary for loan officers was $32,000, with a median annual wage of $46,759.

-While there’s clearly plenty you can do with a business administration degree at the undergraduate level, a master’s in business administration can deliver an even greater return on investment.
+While there’s clearly plenty you can do with a business administration degree at the undergraduate level, earning a master’s in business administration is an excellent way to deliver an even greater return on your educational investment.

-A program that offers practical experience, and an opportunity to speak the language of business and apply leadership skills, can have an enormous impact on your career.
-By pursuing a bachelor’s or master’s degree in business administration, graduates may enjoy a more flexible career with more potential for growth in every industry, not to mention better job security in varying economic climates.
+A program that offers practical experience, as well as an opportunity to speak the language of business and apply leadership skills, can have a significant impact on an individual’s career.
+By pursuing a bachelor’s or master’s degree in business administration, graduates may enjoy a more flexible career with more potential for growth in a wide range of industries, not to mention better job security in varying economic climates.

-If you’re wondering what to do with a business administration degree, explore how Maryville University’s online Bachelor of Business Administration and online Master of Business Administration programs help prepare students for the successful careers in today’s rapidly evolving business landscape.
+If you’re wondering what to do with a business administration degree, explore how Maryville University’s online Bachelor of Business Administration and online Master of Business Administration programs help prepare students for successful careers in today’s rapidly evolving business landscape.